-RTRAC concentration and RTRAC PiG sampling grid files contain the same information as the respective core model average concentration and PiG sampling files, with the exception that the FILEDESC global attribute is set to "RTRAC", and the number of layers LAY = 1 always.
+RTRAC concentration, surface model/deposition, and RTRAC PiG sampling grid files contain the same information as the respective core model output files, with the exception that the FILEDESC global attribute is set to "RTRAC", and the number of layers LAY = 1 always.
 Also, the species variable list is defined from the CAMx RTRAC chemistry parameters file in both cases (see Section 10).